paulsiefert/honey-bee-behaviour/README.md

 and retarded larval development of neonicotinoid treated honey bees.
 Scientific Reports 2020

+# FreeHandDraw - Program to draw lines of interest on Norpix sequences

+This script sets the coordinates that can be used by Bresenhams line algorithm in order to create a space-time image (STI) from a Norpix StreamPix sequence file.
+The saved text file will contain information
+needed in the "STI generation" script (STI_generation_parallel_ver5_SEQ.m).

+Associated files:
+- FreeHandDraw_9_SEQ.m - main code

+# STI_gneration - Program to create STI from Norpix sequences

+Associated files:
+- STI_generation_parallel_ver5_SEQ.m- main code
+- structfind.m - By Dirk-Jan Kroon, also available on MATLAB FileExchange
+- bresenham.m - By Aaron Wetzler, also available on MATLAB FileExchange
+- parsave.m - Workaround to save .mat files while in parfor loop
+- ReadSEQIdxFrame.m - Usage of StreamPix .idx files for compressed sequences

+# Cell Visit Survey - Program for honey bee behavioural studies

 This GUI detects cell visits (events) on a space-time image (STI) with a
 variety of filters.
 Manual and automated classifications, using VGG16 as
 convolutional neural network, are possible with option of viewing the